-Challenge number Detail of challenge 1 Analysis of data shows that disadvantaged children are working below national compared to non-disadvantaged pupils, especially in writing, Early Years Foundation Stage (EYFS), phonics and achieving greater depth.
-2 The attendance of our Pupil Premium children is below that of non-disadvantaged pupils.
-3 Social and emotional issues affect the wellbeing and progress of learners including those eligible for Pupil Premium.
-Levels of resilience, selfesteem and aspects of social, emotional and mental health are not as strong as they could be for some pupils often due to external factors.
+Challenge number Detail of challenge 1 In 2023 -2024 analysis of data shows that disadvantaged children are working below national compared to non-disadvantaged pupils, especially in writing, EYFS, phonics and achieving greater depth.
+2 In 2023-2024 the attendance of our Pupil Premium children is below that of non-disadvantaged pupils.
+(93.9% for PP and 95.8% Non PP) and PA was higher 21.9% compared to 12.6%.
+3 In 2023-2024 Social and emotional issues affecting the wellbeing and progress of learners including those eligible for Pupil Premium leading to challenging behaviours.
 Weaknesses in learning behaviours have a detrimental effect on academic progress, e.g. lack of independence leads to an over-reliance on adults, children displaying reticence to risk taking and feeling defeated when faced with challenging tasks.
 4 Parents in receipt of Pupil Premium at times have financial difficulties meaning the children do not always receive broadening experiences in the wider community.
 5 Social and emotional needs of particular children lead to poor self-regulation skills.
 This impacts on their ability to work collaboratively and to accept a degree of challenge in their learning.
 They find conforming to the behaviour expectations in school difficult.
 6 Parental aspirations and ability to support learning.
 Our most vulnerable families struggle with parental mental health difficulties or chronic illness.
 Some of our families need support in providing consistent parenting routines and this can impact on attendance, punctuality, homework etc. This has had a particular impact on children's progress due to school closures and lower engagement in remote learning.
-7 Pupil Premium children are coming in to school with lower levels in oracy.